Family Week 2023 is July 23rd-29th and registration is now open!

-Family Week is a group week that is specifically designed for families to come down to the Farm and work with our homeowners.
-Children and adults of all ages are invited and encouraged to come.
+Family Week is a group week that is specifically designed for all ages to serve and be on retreat at he Farm.
+Family Week looks similar to our other group weeks, and we adapt worksite expectations to meet the ages of volunteers.
 You are also highly encouraged to check out the About Us and Resources sections to learn more about the Farm, Doddridge County, Appalachia, and many of the details about what a week at the Farm might look like.

 Nazareth Farm, Inc. takes Covid-19 very seriously.
 We feel a responsibility to protect our community and continue with our mission and ministry in a responsible manner.
 This is especially important as our immediate community includes a newborn, his mom, and an immunocompromised individual, who are all at higher risk of becoming severely will with Covid-19, as well as many at-risk individuals in our wider community.
 We understand that volunteers likely will be coming to the Farm with a wide spectrum of thoughts and feelings, personal stories, and personal impacts, as a result of Covid-19 experiences.
 We firmly believe the Farm has provided a space of safe expression and compassion, of hope, of healing, and growth in faith.